34j/types-array-api/README.md

 ### Shape Typing

-- If you want to make sure about the input and output shapes, you can use `ShapedArray`:
+- To clarify the input and output shapes, you can use `ShapedArray`:

   ```python
   from array_api._2024_12 import ShapedAnyArray as Array